 Thankfully, the market has matured quickly.
 There are a handful of competent smart irrigation devices that are useful, market ready, and beyond the “beta” phase.

-In the following guide, I’ll outline the key considerations to evaluate a good smart sprinkler.
+In the following guide on the best smart sprinkler controllers, I’ll outline the key considerations to evaluate a good smart sprinkler.
 I will also lay out my top recommendations for which devices to go with, depending on your needs (this section is towards the bottom – you can navigate using the hyperlinks below).

 Contents (Jump to)